thomas-lg/git-bisect-demo/README.md

 ## What's more

 [git bisect](https://git-scm.com/docs/git-bisect) doc is pretty nice, you should definitely check some others subcommand.
 Nicest one must be `git bisect run <cmd>` that will allow you to use a script instead of manually saying if a specific commit is **good** or **bad**

+Ad for myself: Have a look at my [starterkit](https://github.com/thomas-lg/react-webpack-starterkit.git) if you like React/Webpack/etc. I used it for this project 😅.

 ## Author